Who we are

 Open Society Policy Centre (through a sub-grant from Transparency International UK) – £6,852 to February 2020

-The Indigo Trust (Access to Justice – Sub-Saharan Africa0 – £25,000 for a year to work with African Legal Information Institute on putting UK court documents relating to Africa in their database
+The Indigo Trust (Access to Justice – Sub-Saharan Africa) – £25,000 for a year to work with African Legal Information Institute on putting UK court documents relating to Africa in their database

 Who do we work with?

 We work closely with other organisations that share our mission of ending corruption.
-We are an active member of the BOND Anti-Corruption group which we currently co-chair.
+We are an active member of the UK Anti-Corruption Coalition which we currently co-chair.
 We believe strongly in the power of cooperation and coordination of civil society to achieve change.

 Work with us